When the student submits the online Thesis Proposal submission form, Gallatin contacts the adviser to confirm his or her approval of the proposal.

 The methods course will likely not have the word "methods" in the title, but it is a course or independent study in which the student has studied the analytic approach taken in the thesis.
 Examples of methods courses include: oral history; community studies, media analysis, techniques in art history, qualitative methods in sociology, statistics, discourse analysis, etc.

 Yes.
 Gallatin strongly encourages students to submit the thesis proposal to Gallatin soon after completing Thesis Proposal Seminar.
 Keep in mind that even if you receive a passing grade in the course, you must submit your adviser-approved proposal to Gallatin using the online Thesis Proposal Submission form.
-Note that students who enroll in Thesis Proposal Seminar in the Spring must submit the proposal to Gallatin by October 1, and students who enroll in Thesis Proposal Seminar in the Fall must submit the proposal by February 1.
+Note that students who complete Thesis Proposal Seminar in the spring term are required to submit the thesis proposal to Gallatin by September 16.

 During the fall and spring semester, the review takes approximately 2-3 weeks; during the summer, approximately 5-6 weeks.